Department: Comparative Biomedical Sciences

 Daley is also actively involved in research training of graduate students.
 She serves on the management committee of the London Interdisciplinary Doctoral Biosciences Consortium, organises the RVC Postgraduate Research Seminar Series, and leads training workshops for PhD students in the Structure & Motion Lab.

 An innovative approach to assessing animal emotional states which underpin animal welfare.
-Although we often consider facial expression the best indicator of emotion, humans convey information about their personalities and emotional states in their body posture and movement.
+Although we often consider facial expression the best indicator of emotion, humans convey information about their personalities and emotional states in their body posture and movements.
 Do animals do the same and can we objectively measure emotion in this way?

 People: Monica Daley